RuslanShafikov/LabWork2/architecture/additionalFunctionalityDescription.md

 ### **Ability: Shield**
 - **Mechanics**:
 - Generates a random shield value (1–20) and adds it to the **team-wide shield pool**.
-- At the end of each turn, alive team members heal by `teamShield / 2`.
+- At the end of each turn, team members heal by renewed teamShield .
-- Example: Two shields (15 + 8) = 23 total shield → each member heals `23 / 2 = 11.5` HP.
 - **Fixed Mode Interaction**:
 - Shield generation is still random, but distribution is deterministic.